bgmerrell/vkerndev/README.md

 * Wham, you should be running a VM with your specified Linux kernel and headers.
 Use `shutdown(8)` when you're done.
 Changes on the guest will persist so consider making a pristine copy of your guest image.
+* You can SSH to your VM using `ssh -X root@localhost -p 1313` (1313 is the default host port that is forwarded to the VM).
 * Going forward you just need to run `run_vm.sh` to run your VM again.

 # Advanced deploy_vm.py usage